John F. Chase: Post-war life

 After the war, he returned to Maine and worked as an inventor, receiving dozens of patents for his work.
 His most well-known invention was a collapsible hoop skirt and bustle combination.
 He married Maria Merrill and had seven children: George Edgar, Lena M, Beulah C, Frank, Maude Elizabeth, Ralph, and Bernette.

 In 1895 he moved to St. Petersburg, Florida, where he engaged in a series of business ventures.
 These included working as a food peddler, owning a steamboat, and trying unsuccessfully to gain permission to build a power station and streetcar.
 His interest in the electric power industry brought him into contact with F. A. Davis, and he was involved in Davis' Florida West Coast Company.
 Using funding provided by Davis, Chase promoted the growth of Veteran City, today known as Gulfport, on St. Petersburg's southwest side.
 He encouraged the sale of land in the area and used his connections with veterans' organizations to arrange buyers from among former soldiers.

-Chase, aged 71 at his death, was buried at Saint Bartholomew Episcopal Cemetery in St. Petersburg.

 His Medal of Honor was passed down through his family until reaching great-grandson Steve Chase.
 On May 3, 2009, the 146th anniversary of the day John Chase earned the medal, his great-grandson donated it to Fredericksburg and Spotsylvania National Military Park during a ceremony at the park's Chancellorsville Visitor Center.